 Once you’ve killed or removed the fruit flies, prevent them from returning.

-• Kitchen Hygiene: Keep the kitchen clean by wiping up spills promptly, taking out the trash regularly, and storing ripe fruits in the refrigerator.
+- Kitchen Hygiene: Keep the kitchen clean and store ripe fruits in the refrigerator.

 Products to help you: Airtight coffee canister.